 We have not been able to measure any difference in slicing performance between our CNC finish and a typical ground knife finish.
 However, some customers have reported better food release with the CNC finish on the wider blades (Sitka and Alder) especially when cutting hard and wet items (eg potatoes).

-This finish is currently only available on our Skaha folder.
-The blade bevel is ground, rather than milled in steps, and then the blade is tumbled to remove grinding scratches and further tumbled to create a smoother and more reflective finish.
+This finish is currently available on our Skaha folder, and the Sitka santoku, the Alder chefs, and the Kermode 9″ fillet.
+The blade bevel is ground, and then tumbled in ceramic media to remove grinding scratches and further tumbled to create a smoother and more reflective finish.